 - Delta-aminolevulinic acid (ALA), another porphyrin precursor, in urine

 - Porphyrins (uroporphyrin, coproporphyrin, and protoporphyrin) in urine, blood, or stool

 Specialized laboratories may offer testing for one or more of the affected enzymes.
 The most commonly measured enzyme is porphobilinogen deaminase (PBG-D) in red blood cells, which tests for acute intermittent porphyria.
-A few laboratories offer genetic testing for specific gene mutations that cause one of the porphyrias, but this type of testing is not widely available.
+A few laboratories offer genetic testing for specific gene variants that cause one of the porphyrias, but this type of testing is not widely available.
 If your healthcare practitioner strongly suspects a specific type of porphyria, a sample for genetic testing may be sent to a reference laboratory that performs that type of testing routinely.

 Porphyrin testing is used to help diagnose and sometimes to monitor porphyrias.
 These disorders can be classified into two groups based on signs and symptoms: neurologic porphyrias and cutaneous porphyrias.
 As some porphyrias can have similar symptoms, testing is also used to help determine which type is present.
-A healthcare practitioner will choose individual tests based on the affected person's signs and symptoms as well as the medical and family history.
+A healthcare practitioner will choose individual tests based on your signs and symptoms as well as your medical and family history.